 Single-ended performance is lower than with differential input signals.
 For this reason, single-ended operation is not recommended.
-However, if single ended-operation is required, one of the analog inputs should be connected to the d.c. common mode voltage of the driven input.
+However, if single ended-operation is required, and the resulting performance degradation is acceptable, one of the analog inputs should be connected to the d.c. common mode voltage of the driven input.
 The peak-to-peak differential input signal should be twice the reference voltage to maximize SNR and SINAD performance (Figure 2b).
 For example, set V{REF} to 1.0V, bias V{IN} - to 1.0V and drive V{IN} + with a signal range of 0V to 2.0V.

-Because very large input signal swings can degrade distortion performance, better performance with a single-ended input can be obtained by reducing the reference voltage when maintaining a full-range output.
-Table 1 and Table 2 indicate the input to output relationship of the ADC12020.
+Because very large input signal swings can degrade distortion performance, better performance with a single-ended input can be obtained by reducing the reference voltage when maintaining a full-range output. and indicate the input to output relationship of the ADC12010.

-1.3.2 Driving the Analog Inputs
+1.3.2 Driving the Analog Input

-The $V{\rm IN}+$ and the $V{\rm IN}-$ inputs of the ADC12020 consist of an analog switch followed by a switched-capacitor amplifier.
+The $\rm V{IN}^{}+$ and the $\rm V{IN}^{}-$ inputs of the ADC12010 consist of an analog switch followed by a switched-capacitor amplifier.
 The capacitance seen at the analog input pins changes with the clock level, appearing as 8 pF when the clock is low, and 7 pF when the clock is high.
 Although this difference is small, a dynamic capacitance is more difficult to drive than is a fixed capacitance, so choose the driving amplifier carefully.
-The LMH6702 and the LM6628 are good amplifiers for driving the ADC12020.
+The LMH6550, the LMH6702 and the LMH6628 are good amplifiers for driving the ADC12010.

 The internal switching action at the analog inputs causes energy to be output from the input pins.
 As the driving source tries to compensate for this, it adds noise to the signal.
-To prevent this, use 100Ω series resistors at each of the signal inputs with a 75 pF at each of the inputs, as can be seen in Figure 5 and Figure 6.
+To prevent this, use an RC at each of the inputs, as shown in Figure 5 and Figure 6.
 These components should be placed close to the ADC because the input pins of the ADC is the most sensitive part of the system and this is the last opportunity to filter the input.
-Table 3 gives component values for Figure 5 to convert input signals to a range or 2.5V $\pm 2.0V$ at each of the differential input pins of the ADC12010.
+The capacitors should be eliminated for undersampling applications.